via @hashae, Quba Michalski has a new free After Effects tutorial (+preset & project), SplatterType:

 "A second beta of Lightroom 3 due Monday will get the ability to import and manage videos, according to what looks like a legitimate if prematurely posted Adobe news release at Digital Photography Now.

 Adobe didn't respond to requests for comment.
-But according to the release, these features also look to be in the new version [of the publicthe beta]:
+But according to the release, these features also look to be in the new version [of the public the beta]:

-• Tethered shooting, a feature professionals like that lets photos be sent directly from the camera to a computer as they're shot.
-It works with Canon and Nikon cameras. • A second crack at a reworked import process--a change from Lightroom 2 that forum commenters seemed either to loathe or like.
-Images also import and load faster. • Fleshed-out noise reduction that's central to the Lightroom 3 promise of better image quality: instead of just offering chrominance noise reduction that deals with color variation, the new beta adds luminance noise reduction that deals with brightness variation."
+• Fleshed-out noise reduction that's central to the Lightroom 3 promise of better image quality: instead of just offering chrominance noise reduction that deals with color variation, the new beta adds luminance noise reduction that deals with brightness variation."

 In an almost eerie quiet in the weeks before NAB and an anticipated announcement by Adobe (org + brand + buzz), there were still noteworthy blips on the radar not mentioned here recently.
 Here's a few: